 “The resilience of connective tissues is thought to be affected by two factors: an increased ratio of weaker, type III collagen to stronger, type I collagen, often seen with wound healing after injury or trauma such as childbirth or hysterectomy; and it is an inherent abnormality of the tissues histologically characterized by a decrease in tissue cellularity (Kökçü et al. 2002).

-Whether your uterus stays in the optimal position, where it isn’t interfering with blood and lymph flow, nerve impulses or the function of the surrounding organs, depends on many factors.
+Whether your uterus stays in an optimal position, where it isn’t interfering with blood and lymph flow, nerve impulses or the function of the surrounding organs, depends on many factors.
 These factors may include your shoe choice, nutrition, age, constitution, hormonal levels, pelvic alignment, extent of damage to the ligaments, and the amount of intra-abdominal pressure.
 Which brings me to the statement in the interview that lifting heavy loads can cause the uterus to shift out of alignment.
 I agree with this statement if you’re not lifting with proper alignment.
 Women shouldn’t be afraid to lift heavy objects, the issue is when one lifts with improper body mechanics which increases internal pelvic pressure.
-Read how to lift properly here.
 Oh, and please don’t try to do a Clean and Jerk with 200 lb weights when the most you have ever lifted is a big mug of tea.
 You need to gradually build strength so your tissues have time to adapt.

 So, to answer the question “Can the uterus be trained to stay?”
 I would say it depends on what you mean by “stay”, you wouldn’t want it to stay in any one fixed position!
 The uterus should move within reason.
 It becomes fixed due to inflammation, infection, surgeries, trauma and dehydration of the tissues.